audtheshaud/cpp-git-practice/README.md

 # cpp-git-practice
-This a test use of Git for a simple coding project
+This a test of Git for a simple coding project

 # Piggy Banks
 The Piggy Banks program convert Euros, Marks, and Francs currency to dollars currency.
 This training project, prepared by [Codecademy](https://www.codecademy.com/learn/learn-c-plus-plus).